THE LINK BETWEEN CHRONIC NECK PAIN, LOSS OF

 DEGENERATION OF THE CERVICAL SPINE

 One more quick note here.
-Degeneration is not the end of the world (see the first link in the paragraph above).
+Degeneration is not the end of the world.
 It would shock many people (therapists and chiros included) just how much range of motion can actually be restored by breaking up Scar Tissue and Fibrosis --- sometimes even in people you would swear already had "normal" ranges (HERE).
 All of this is why you cannot skip PHASE I and go straight to PHASE II --- something numerous practitioners do.
 Neither can you live in Phase I like many chiros tend to do.
 It's all about doing the right things in the right order (HERE).